refresh-bio/SPLASH/README.md

 ## Additional output
 ### Most frequent targets per each anchor
-By default NOMAD will store 2 most frequent targets per each anchor in the resulting TSV files.
+By default SPLASH will store 2 most frequent targets per each anchor in the resulting TSV files.
 This should be sufficient for splicing, but for RNA editing/missmatches 4 may be a better choice.
 It may be set with `--n_most_freq_targets` switch.
 If the number of targets for a given anchor is lower than specified value there will be a single `-` for each missing target.
 ### SATC format
-NOMAD stores intermediate and optional output files in SATC format (**S**ample **A**nchor **T**arget **C**ount).
+SPLASH stores intermediate and optional output files in SATC format (**S**ample **A**nchor **T**arget **C**ount).
 ### Sample representation
 The unique id is assigned to each sample.
 The ids are consecutive numbers starting with 0.
 The first sample from the input file gets id 0, the second one gets 1, and so on.
-By default NOMAD will store the mapping in `sample_name_to_id.mapping.txt` file, but this may be redefined with `--sample_name_to_id` parameter.
+By default SPLASH will store the mapping in `sample_name_to_id.mapping.txt` file, but this may be redefined with `--sample_name_to_id` parameter.
 This mapping file may be useful to access the data stored in SATC format.
 ### Output sample, anchor, target, count
 #### Textual
 When `--dump_sample_anchor_target_count_txt` switch is used there will be an additional output directory (named `result_dump` by default, but the `results` part may be redefined with `--outname_prefix` switch).
 This directory will contain a number of files (equal to the number of bins, default 128, may be redefined with `--n_bins` switch).
 The extension of these files is `.satc.dump`.
 Each line of these files is a tab-separated list of <sample_name> <anchor> <target> <count>.
 This is the easiest way to be able to reproduce contingency tables used during computation.
 Each file contains some number of anchors, but it is assured that a specific anchor is present in a single file.
 Since these text files could be large, it may be proficient to use binary (SATC) files instead.
 #### Binary
 When `--dump_sample_anchor_target_count_binary` switch is used there will be an additional output directory (named `result_satc` by default, but the `results` part may be redefined with `--outname_prefix` switch).
 This directory will contain a number of files (equal to the number of bins, default 128, may be redefined with `--n_bins` switch).
 The extension of these files is `.satc`.
 These are binary files in SATC format.
-Their content may be converted to textual representation with `satc_dump` program (part of the NOMAD package).
+Their content may be converted to textual representation with `satc_dump` program (part of the SPLASH package).
 Each file contains some number of anchors, but it is assured that a specific anchor is present in a single file.
 Since these text files could be large, it may be proficient to use binary (SATC) files instead, especially if one wants to investigate only some of all anchors.
 ### satc_dump
 To convert SATC files into textual representation one may use `satc_dump` program.
 The simples usage is
 ```